• Skip to primary navigation

 • Sweetener: I typically use maple syrup or honey to sweeten my overnight oats.
 If you are using jam or fruit, you can leave out the sweetener.

 • Vanilla Extract (optional): Vanilla extract adds a warm vanilla flavor to your oatmeal.
-Vanilla enhances the taste of your oats and goes well with all the toppings that you might add.
+Vanilla enhances the taste of your oats and goes well with all the toppings you might add.

 • Kosher Salt (optional): A pinch of salt also enhances the flavor of the oats.
 You can leave it out if you want to.